stat4701/2014/_posts/2014-04-25-Priya-Blogpost 2.md

 1. R package [sqldf](http://cran.r-project.org/web/packages/sqldf/sqldf.pdf).
 Coming from a conventional RDBMS background, I always tend to think in terms of processing data using a relational database.
 I found sqldf package extremely helpful.
 One can write sql queries with group by and joins just as in RDBMS world.
 1. R package [RSQLite](http://cran.r-project.org/web/packages/RSQLite/RSQLite.pdf).
 This package embeds the SQLite database engine in R and provides an interface with DBI package.
 I found this only in later part of my data analysis and hence didn't try it out.
-1. Dangerous "merge" funtion of R. I was looking for method to join two data tables on common columns and noticed that merge function of R which seems to work fine.
-The result of the merge function merges the two data frames/data tables, but fails to rearrange the rest of the data.
+1. Dangerous "merge" function of R. I was looking for method to join two data tables on common columns and noticed that merge function of R. At first, it seemed to work fine, but the result it took me significant amount of time to notice that the result of the merge function merges the two data frames/data tables on requested columns, but fails to rearrange the rest of the data.
+Since the data set was huge, it was very difficult and time consuming to identify this bug.
 1. R package [plyr]([http://cran.r-project.org/web/packages/plyr/plyr.pdf).
 I found functions like join, count, arrange very handy for splitting/combining data.

 ####Exploratory Data Analysis using ggplot2